paritytech/substrate/frame/child-bounties/README.md

 > NOTE: This pallet is tightly coupled with pallet-treasury and pallet-bounties.

-A Child Bounty is a smaller piece of work, extracted from a parent bounty, that needs to be executed for a predefined Treasury amount to be paid out.
+With child bounties, a large bounty proposal can be divided into smaller chunks, for parallel execution, and for efficient governance and tracking of spent funds.

+A child-bounty is a smaller piece of work, extracted from a parent bounty.
 A curator is assigned after the child-bounty is created by the parent bounty curator, to be delegated with the responsibility of assigning a payout address once the specified set of tasks is completed.

 ## Interface